 The Service by the Cabin crew is always much more prompt and personal too as they have far fewer passengers to serve and they are often the better crew members who are given the good “gig”.
 And Finally, the Elevated position gives much better visibility out of the windows.
 This is slightly offset by the fact the window seat doesn’t touch the side of the plane and instead, there is a large storage bin. so it’s plus points for storage but minus points for having to lean over to enjoy the view.

-They quickly and offered us a choice of full cancellation with full money back or a rescheduling any time in the next two months.
+They quickly and offered us a choice of full cancellation with a full money back or rescheduling any time in the next two months.
 You can’t say fairer than that really.
 The phone conversation took over 3 hours but we were far from the only people virgin had to deal with that weekend so fair enough.
-The holiday was moved two weeks, and a complimentary upgrade on our hotel offered as there was no room at the original inn… mean Hotel.
+The holiday was moved for two weeks, and a complimentary upgrade on our hotel was offered as there was no room at the original inn… err Hotel.

 It also took an incredible amount of time to reimburse us for this but we got it back eventually.